Master of Divinity

 - Live Interactive Virtual Education (LIVE) courses meet simultaneously on-campus and online.

 The MDiv degree can be completed primarily online in three years.*

 * Residency requirements may vary by denomination.
 Most United Methodist students must complete 1/3 of their degree (26 credit hours) on campus.
-The primarily online option is offered as an approved exception to ATS Degree Program Standard A, section A.3.1.3.

 With nineteen core courses (57 credit hours) and seven elective courses (21 credit hours), gain a strong foundation and add electives that equip you to follow God’s call.
 Want to add a concentration to your MDiv?
 Use four of your seven elective courses to specialize in the concentration that fits your calling.

 - Biblical Interpretation